 I explore between the spaces that take up space.
 I left a place I pinned as Home.
 The “to” and “from” on the plane tickets mirror each other, but the place I left is not the place I am going to.
 The sun at the beginning of summer that set on the left of the island now sets to the right.
-My center shifted.
+A center has shifted.
 The modern world seems more foreign to me than ever.

 <space> I <space> *